 Each village that benefits from a new or rehabilitated pump sets up a water committee via the village leaders.
 The water committees receive training focusing on managing their water points, Mozambican water policy and diminishing the spread of water borne diseases.

 However, the water pumps often fall into disrepair and are expensive to mend, with no parts available in Mozambique.
-Last year JoJo sourced spare parts to mend 12 pumps in India and two volunteers travelled out from London in an attempt to repair them with the help of the local Nema team, saving thousands of dollars for the charity and ensuring numerous communities got their running water back again.
+Recently, JoJo sourced spare parts to fix 12 pumps from India and two volunteers travelled out from London in an attempt to repair them with the help of the local Nema team, saving thousands of dollars for the charity and ensuring numerous communities got their running water back again.